December 1, 2025 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julia Buria and Mayor Peggy Anderson.
-Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; Bryan Lindsay, City Attorney; and SGT Grant Toma, Sheriffs Dept.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Bradley Gustafson, Al Stanaway, Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; Sgt.
+Grant Toma, Sheriff’s Department; Bryan Lindsay, City Attorney, and Eric Monson, Fire Department.

-- Approve the minutes of the September 3, 2024, regular meeting.
+- Approve the minutes of September 2, 2025, regular meeting.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.